barumau/PanGlobish/English/107_pronome.md

 ## Personal pronouns

-The personal pronouns in Dunish are:
+The personal pronouns in Panglobish are:

 | Person | Singular             | Plural             |
 |--------|----------------------|--------------------|